-Easy DIY fleece scarves for matching family Christmas photos (or just because) with sewn and no-sew options for people or pets.
-I made matching plaid fleece scarves for the dogs and I, with a little mini scarf for Tiger, our cat.
+Easy DIY scarves for matching family Christmas photos (or just because) with sewn and no-sew options for people or pets.
+I made matching plaid fleece scarves for the dogs and I, and a matching mini cat scarf for Tiger.
 Trust me.
 It’s a heck of a lot easier to make a scarf than it is to get the furkids (or human kids) to pose together for a family Christmas picture.
 Oh my!

 Christmas Photo Challenges and Fails

 I set myself the challenge this year of trying to get a furfamily Christmas photo.
 Our dogs love posing solo, but are far less interested in posing together as you would have seen in a few funny shares here and our social media over the years.
 Like typical kids being forced to pose for pictures by Mom.
 An even more grumpy faces if they are (gasp!) posing in matching outfits.
 The horror!
 Add the cat to the mix and it becomes total chaos.